madeyellow/Trackable/README.md

 # What is it?
-The `Trackable` is a generic property wrapper for **Unity projects** that tracks changes of nested property and invokes custom `UnityEvent` **when changes occured**.
+The `Trackable` is a generic property wrapper for **Unity projects** that tracks changes of nested property and invokes custom `UnityEvent` **when changes occurred**.

 ## Getting started

-For example you have some code like this:
+For example, you have some code like this:

 ```csharp
 public bool isGrounded;